-Let’s face it.
-Representation in media matters.
 If your kiddos are watching TV, you at least want them to see uplifting images of Black and brown people, right?
-It’s affirming.
-It’s inspiring.
-It’s necessary.
+Black kids shows are affirming.
+They’re inspiring.
+And they’re necessary.

-Wondering what Black shows are on network television or streaming?
-Here is a lengthy list of television shows that feature Black leads.
+Wondering what Black kids shows are on network television or streaming?
+Here is a lengthy list of television shows that feature Black leads or Black cartoon characters.
 (Note: The American Academy of Pediatrics recommends that children under the age of two avoid exposure to television.)

 Reba to the Rescue

 This sweet web series follows Reba as she goes about her life mission of “ensure[ing] the education [and] well-being of all!
-With her cape and large afro, she stands ready to love, help others learn, and love some more!”—all with a jazzy soundtrack.
+With her cape and large afro, she stands ready to love, help others learn, and love some more!”
+And Reba does this all with a jazzy soundtrack.

 Dre and Rainbow “Bow” Johnson and their children tackle issues of cultural identity, race, and family while living in a white, upper middle-class neighborhood in Los Angeles.
 (And it was just announced that there’ll be a spin-off based on Bow’s childhood called Mixed-ish.)